stevezaxz/backend/README.md

 #backend

-in running the app, run the commands below.
+in running the app, run the commands below. \n
      - npm install
      - node app.js